 I’ve got a friend who owns a bakery.
-She makes these wonderful dessert bites – little hors d’oeuvres that seem like they should be on display rather than eaten.
-I have neither the skill nor the patience for that.
+She makes these wonderful dessert bites; little hors d’oeuvres that seem like they should be on display rather than eaten.
+Unfortunately, I have neither the skill nor the patience for that.
 My desserts lean heavily towards the rustic.
-It doesn’t mean they are any less flavorful.
-But they are definitely meant to be eaten, not admired for their artistic quality.
+It doesn’t mean they are any less flavorful, but they are definitely meant to be eaten and not admired for their artistic quality.

 Galettes and crostadas fall nicely into this category.
-I’m not sure exactly what the difference is (other than French and Italian origins).
+I’m not sure exactly what the difference between them is other than their origins.
 Honestly, the way I look at it: if it has Italian influences, then it’s a crostada; otherwise it’s a galette.
 (If you have any idea and I’m completely wrong, let me know).

-Mangos and blueberries are in abundant supply right now.
-The local mega mart has blueberries for $1.50 a pint and mangos for 65 cents apiece.
-Who can pass that up?
-The blueberries, even though they’re the big cultivated kind, are pretty flavorful this year (nothing compares to those tiny little azure orbs that grow wild, does it?).
+Mangoes and blueberries are in abundant supply right now.
+The local mega mart has blueberries for $1.50 a pint and mangoes for 65 cents apiece.
+Who could pass that up?

-Somewhere in the past I’ve had something that combined mangoes and blueberries, but for the life of me, I cannot recall where or when.
-Maybe it was ice cream (who knows?).
-But I thought I’d try pairing the two in a pie.
-Like I said, the blueberries seem to be bursting with flavor this year, and the mild acidity of the mangoes compliments the jamminess of the berries.
-My only regret is that I didn’t have any cream (either whipped or ice) in the house to go with it.
+Somewhere in the past I’ve had something which combined mangoes and blueberries.
+For the life of me, however, I cannot recall where or when. may have been ice cream (who knows?).
+So, I thought I’d try pairing the two in a pie.
+The blueberries were bursting with flavor this year, and the mild acidity of the mangoes compliments the berries’ jamminess.

 The crust is flaky and delicate – almost too delicate, but not quite.
 It definitely needs to cool completely before you try to cut it.
 If the juice runs out during the baking process, you should probably use a large spatula and loosen it from the parchment before it sets up completely.